Consensys/quorum-kubernetes/aws/README.md

 6. Deploy the charts as per the `helm` folder readme files

-The following is meant to guide you through running Hyperledger Besu or GoQuorum clients in AWS EKS (Kubernetes).
+The following is meant to guide you through running Besu or GoQuorum clients in AWS EKS (Kubernetes).
 As always you are free to customize the charts to suit your requirements.
 It is highly recommended that you familiarize yourself with EKS (or equivalent Kubernetes infrastructure) before running things in production on Kubernetes.

 7. Optionally deploy the kubernetes [dashboard](./templates/k8s-dashboard/README.md)